Toxygates/Panomicon/README.md

 * GWT_SDK - path to GWT SDK

-Then, build the back end by going into the OTGTool directory and running:
+Then, build the back end by going into the Toxygates directory and running:
-`
-ant compile
-`
-After the back end has been built, the front end can be compiled in the Toxygates directory by running:
 `
 ant compile
 `